 Spanner plays a critical role in the operation of our distribution network, all equipment maintenance processes and records and all customer transactions.
 This creates an extensive history of information of customer behaviour and asset performance that provides a rich source of operating and sales data that we leverage to drive decision-making and strategy.
-At the point of sale, either through Livehire, in a branch or through the customer service centre, Spanner will automatically locate the nearest distribution centre to the customer with the product availability to execute an order.
-All deliveries are then routed automatically via our overnight distribution network.
-By acting as the asset management system for the Group, Spanner is also used by colleagues to check that the correct hire fleet is available in its selling branches for customer pick up.
+Combining this data to ultimately have 'the right hire products in the right place at the right time' with the expertise of our National Distribution partner Unipart has greatly improved the availability of hire products to our customers and facilitates our ability to make and keep the customer promise of "order by 7:00pm, delivered to local branch by noon the next day".

-We have global positioning system ("GPS")-enabled fleet management systems, which help us plan delivery and collection routes.
+We have global positioning system ("GPS") enabled fleet management systems which help us plan delivery and collection routes.
 These fleet management systems show our logistics teams and its customers where vehicles are located, which increases vehicle productivity.

 Our drivers use personal digital assistants to record customer deliveries, like those used by standard parcel delivery firms.
-These records are fully integrated into Spanner, so that customers can access the proof of delivery.
-Spanner also processes all data relating to equipment utilisation, equipment performance and team productivity across our network.
+These records are fully integrated into Spanner so that customers can access the proof of delivery.
+Spanner also processes all data relating to equipment utilization, equipment performance and team productivity across our network.

-Our business critical systems have resilient hardware, business continuity plans and, where required, third-party support contracts.
-Its systems operate over a resilient communications network with all key operating sites having back up communication facilities and ongoing network monitoring to minimise operating disruptions.
+Our business critical systems have resilient hardware, business continuity plans and where required, third-party support contracts.
+Its systems operate over a resilient and secure communications network with all key operating sites having back up communication facilities and ongoing network monitoring to minimize operating disruptions.
 Our key IT infrastructure is also spread over a number of sites to improve overall resilience and to provide disaster recovery capability.

-Our IT systems are supported by a team of approximately 34 colleagues who provide day-to-day management of the IT servers and databases, desktop, network and voice/data infrastructure, along with developing and supporting our portfolio of business applications.
-In addition, our IT function has a team of approximately 12 colleagues who deliver both IT and non-IT operational support together with support for a variety of business-led projects.
-We believe that our in-house IT expertise allows continuous enhancements to the operating system in order to drive customer focus and productivity.
+Our IT systems are supported by a team of internal colleagues who provide day-to-day management of the IT servers and databases, desktop, network and voice/data infrastructure, along with developing and supporting our portfolio of business applications.
+In addition, IT deliver both IT and non-IT operational support together with support for a variety of business-led projects.
+We believe that our in-house IT expertise allows continuous enhancements to the key system in order to drive customer focus and productivity.